The Introvert Personality Type: Am I Just Shy?

 Introverts can enjoy and find it easy to talk to others, but small talk may bore these individuals.
 If you're an introvert, you might find unnecessary conversations tiresome and prefer to use your time more productively through interesting and mind-stimulating conversational topics.

-You dislike group work
+Disliking group work

 As an introvert, you may already have a lower tolerance for external stimulation.
 You might feel more creative and productive when you aren't bombarded with distractions or difficulties delegating tasks.
 In a group, you may desire a role where you can sit back and do your work independently instead of collaborating on every task.

-You are active on social media
+Being active on social media

 While it might appear counterintuitive, introverts often succeed online, as it is a less intimate environment, and they can take their time to formulate responses.
 You might be an introvert if you prefer chatting with someone over a messaging platform to talking to them in person.
-However, this trait might also be associated with social anxiety disorder
+However, this trait might also be associated with social anxiety disorder.

 For some, dining alone can feel lonely.
 However, for introverts, eating alone might not be as significant a problem, and they may prefer this practice.
 Eating alone, an introvert doesn't have to talk to others, think about small talk, or lose energy.

-You feel lonelier in crowds than by yourself
+Feeling lonelier in crowds than alone

 Introverts often appreciate existing relationships and may avoid new ones if they do not find them necessary.
 Networking can involve small talk and surface connections, which introverts may prefer to avoid.

-You don't see work as anything but work
+Seeing work as work

 When working, introverts may view their workplace as a place to get a job done rather than meet new people or chitchat.
 They may prefer to clock in, do their job, and go home.
 If coworkers are causing distractions or trying to socialize during an essential task, it might cause distress or confusion for an introvert.